nourani/diem25-stats/README.md

 - **Provide Context**: Include sufficient documentation in notebooks and scripts to ensure that the methodology is clear to external audiences.
 - **Commit Messages**: Use clear and descriptive commit messages to document changes.

----

-These guidelines encourage transparency, clarity, and collaboration while maintaining a professional and manageable repository.
-Let me know if you’d like to refine this further!